jimmieego/a11y-intro/presenter-notes.md

 3. Content and controls must be **understandable**.
 4. Content must be **robust** enough to work with current and future technologies.

 Each principle contains testable success criteria, which are set at three levels: A, AA, and AAA.
+In most cases, we are aiming for the AA conformance level, as the A level is really the most basic requirements, and achieving AAA could be costly.

-## 11. What we will cover today
+## What we will cover today

-So we have selected a few topics that are probably the most fundamental accessibility requirements for any web pages: keyboard focus, tab order, color and color contrast, and text alternatives.
+I have selected a few topics that are probably the most fundamental accessibility requirements for any web pages: keyboard focus, tab order, color and color contrast, text alternatives, and semantic HTML.
 These are great foundations to start learning about accessibility.
 They are easy to relate to and test, and they benefit virtually all users.

-For each topic, we will discuss relevant WCAG success criteria and then we will show you a few examples of how to meet those success criteria.
+For each topic, I will discuss relevant WCAG success criteria and then I will show you a few examples of how to meet those success criteria.

-One question we get a lot is how to make maps accessible, particularly for non-sighted users.
-In this webinar we will show our initial attempt at addressing this challenge.
-And we certainly welcome any input or feedback from you.
+One popular question is how to make maps accessible, particularly for non-sighted users.
+I will show an initial attempt at addressing this challenge.

-Finally, we will talk about a do-it-yourself process for testing accessibility.
+Finally, I will talk about a do-it-yourself process for testing accessibility.
 Working to accommodate a diverse range of abilities means there are a correspondingly diverse range of issues to consider.
-We break down these issues into a logical, step by step process so that we all can follow.
+I break down these issues into a logical, step by step process so that we all can follow.

-## 12. Our focus today
+## Our focus today

-We understand that accessibility can be a complex and difficult topic.
-So in this webinar, we will be focusing on the fundamental topics of accessibility, how to get started, and how we can take simple actions to identify accessibility issues.
+I understand that accessibility can be a complex and difficult topic.
+So today I will be focusing on the fundamental topics of accessibility, how to get started, and how we can take simple actions to identify accessibility issues.

-## 13. Past presentations

-We will try not to dive deep into the code for this webinar.
-If you are a developer who is interested in more technical discussions, we gave two presentations about web accessibility at last year's Esri Developer Summit.
-We have included links to the recordings on this slide.

-## 14. Presentations at DevSummit 2019

-In addition to today's webinar, there will be three presentations on web accessibility at this year's Developer Summit.
-I have listed the links and times on this slide.
-Even though the titles are the same, we will prepare new content for the presentations.
-So if you are planning to attend the Developer Summit this year, we hope to see you at these presentations.

-## 15. Focus and tab order
+## Focus and tab order

 ### WCAG 2.4.7 Clear focus